The first years of hockey need to be a positive experience. A fun and exciting start gives young players the opportunity to enjoy hockey for life!

 U9 hockey should be delivered through a progressive, learn-to-play teaching curriculum for 7-8-year-olds.
 Children learn best through practice drills and skill sessions, as well as informal games like shinny, freeze tag and obstacle courses.

 The skills of skating, puck control, passing and shooting are introduced and refined one step at a time.
 The focus should always be on fun and skill development, but the early years of hockey should also allow youngsters to experience fitness, fair play and cooperation.

 To ensure a positive experience, a coaching clinic has been designed for the on-ice coaches that focuses on communication, teaching skills, leadership, skill analysis, lesson organization, and safety and risk management.

-The goal of Hockey Canada is to see the day when every youngster across Canada getting started in hockey will have the opportunity to participate in and benefit from a program designed to meet their specific needs.
-One that ensures progressive skill development through well-delivered practice sessions and age-appropriate game play in an environment well-suited to their skill level.
+Hockey Canada wants every Canadian youngster to have the opportunity to participate in and benefit from a program designed to meet their specific needs, one that ensures progressive skill development through well-delivered practice sessions and age-appropriate game play in an environment suited to their skill level.

 – Alberta hockey mom’s observations on her son’s experience with half-ice games